Commemorative Air Force: Accidents and incidents

 On September 28, 1995, a Martin B-26 Marauder operated by CAF crashed near Odessa, Texas, killing all five crew members.
 The NTSB found that the pilot failed to maintain minimum airspeed.

 On April 14, 2001, the CAF pilot of a Fairchild PT-19A was killed in a crash shortly after takeoff at Midland International Airport; the plane's one passenger survived.
 The NTSB cited the pilot's "failure to maintain airspeed which resulted in an inadvertent stall".

 On May 14, 2001, both CAF crew members aboard a Vultee BT-13A died in a crash southeast of Odessa, Texas.
 The NTSB found that the pilot failed to maintain minimum airspeed.

+On July 10, 2003, a CASA 2.111 operated by the CAF crashed in Cheyenne, Wyoming, killing both pilots.

 On June 16, 2005, a PT-26 Cornell operated by CAF crashed in Williamson, Georgia, killing both crew members.
 The NTSB found that the pilot "attempted a takeoff with flaps extended."

 On November 12, 2022, during the Wings Over Dallas airshow, two planes owned and operated by CAF—a Bell P-63F and the Boeing B-17G Texas Raiders—suffered a mid-air collision that killed six people.